EmptyStar/biomedb/API.md

 ### `is_loaded`

-A boolean value that is `true` if the biome is loaded (i.e., its defining mod is loaded and the biome exists in `minetest.registered_biomes`) and `false` otherwise.
+A boolean value that is `true` if the biome is loaded (i.e., its defining game and/or mod is loaded and the biome exists in `minetest.registered_biomes`) and `false` otherwise.
 This can be useful to select only those biomes that are active in the current Minetest environment.

+Note that this can be a little more specific than the behavior of [the `biomedb.load_all` setting](#settings) described below because it also takes into account `minetest.registered_biomes`.
+It's possible for a mod to be loaded but its biomes not actually registered, such as in Everness which has flags for enabling/disabling biomes or in Asuna which redefines biomes from other mods.

 ### `annotate`